Large Content Site Indexing Slowly

 FAQ

 Q: Does Google index sites at a fixed rate?
-A: No. Rate scales with site authority, content uniqueness, and historical crawl health, dynamically.
+A: No. The rate scales dynamically with serving capacity, content uniqueness, popularity, and historical crawl health.

 Q: Does deleting half the pages really help the others?
 A: Yes.
-Frees crawl budget + lifts overall quality signal; 6-12 weeks later retained pages’ indexing rates and rankings both rise.
+It frees crawl budget and lifts the overall quality signal.
+Six to twelve weeks later, the retained pages’ indexing rates and rankings both tend to rise.

 Tags: #SEO #Google #Search Console #Indexing #Troubleshooting #Large site #Crawl budget